Infineon/TARGET_CYW9P62S1-43012EVB-01/README.md

 ## Overview

 The CYW9P62S1-43012EVB-01 Kit is a low-cost hardware platform that enables design and debug of the USI WM-BAC-CYW-50 Module.
-USI WM-BAC-CYW-50 is a System in Package (SiP) module that contains the PSoC 62 MCU (CY8C6247FDI-D52) and the radio part CYW43012 (WiFi + Bluetooth Combo Chip).
+USI WM-BAC-CYW-50 is a System in Package (SiP) module that contains the PSoC™ 62 MCU (CY8C6247FDI-D52) and the radio part CYW43012 (WiFi + Bluetooth Combo Chip).

 ![](docs/html/board.png)